victoriahfan/rf-stimulus-hub/README.md

 [![MATLAB R2023a](https://img.shields.io/badge/MATLAB-R2023a-blue)](https://www.mathworks.com/products/matlab.html)

-A MATLAB application for mapping neural receptive fields.
-Allows users to select one or more quadrants for focused RF mapping or subdivide those quadrants into finer grids to probe local RF structure.
-The app supports default dense noise stimuli, and it allows loading custom patterns, sparse noise, or natural scenes.
+A MATLAB application for mapping receptive fields in neurons.
+Allows users to select one or more quadrants for focused RF mapping and to further subdivide those quadrants into finer grids to probe RF structure.
+Supports default dense noise stimuli and allows loading of custom patterns, sparse noise, or natural scenes.
 Includes an interactive interface offering real-time previews and intuitive mouse-based region selection to streamline experiment setup and execution.

 ---